satyamroy001/EnvisEdge/docs/source/tutorials/Tutorial-Part-4-deployment.rst

    }

-You can also optionally add JWT authentication to protect model files being exposed to general public.
+You can also optionally add JWT authentication to protect model files being exposed to the general public.

 Connecting to Orchestrator
 ~~~~~~~~~~~~~~~~~~~~~~~~~~